moynagar/MB-Docs/android/android_installation.md

 - Uninstall filter from the old device.
 If this is not possible, it will not cause issues.
 - On the [portal](https://portal.mbsmartservices.com), after filter is set to **_off_** on the Main tab, a RecoveryID will be generated.
 This can be found on the User list, on the last row. ![You can find it on the rightmost column of the User list](./img/RecoveryID.png)
 - Install on the new device normally up until getting a green screen on the installer, and proceed into the device.
-- Instead of creating a new account on the device, select Recover and insert the RecoveryID generated, including the colon and email, the format should be as follows <#ID:email\>
+- Instead of creating a new account on the device, select Recover and insert the RecoveryID generated, including the colon and email, the format should be <#ID:email\>
 > [!Note]
 > Most keyboards insert spaces after punctuation, so be mindful of this and make sure there are no spaces around or in between the RecoveryID parts
 - Set up permissions as you would do any other installation.
 The filter should now be completely installed and configured the same as the original account was.